voltento/walletManager/docs/Deployment.md

 Run the wallet mgr and the database in the one command with docker-compose

-`cd .deploy &&  docker-compose up --force-recreate --build`
+`docker-compose -f .deploy/docker-compose.yml up --force-recreate --build`

 After that command wallet will be available by address `localhost:5432`